 On October 27, 2000, the MIIT issued the Measures Concerning Software Products Administration, or Software Measures, to regulate software products and promote the development of the software industry in the PRC.
 These Software Measures have been amended and replaced by the new Software Measures issued by the MIIT on March 1, 2009 effective as of April 10, 2009.
 Pursuant to the new Software Measures, software developers or producers are allowed to sell or license their software products independently or through agents.
 Software products developed in the PRC can be registered with the local provincial government authorities in charge of the information industry and filed with the MIIT.
 Upon registration, the software products shall be granted registration certificates.
 Each registration certificate is valid for five years and may be renewed upon expiration.
 Software products developed in the PRC which satisfy the requirements of the Software Measures and have been registered and filed in accordance with the Software Measures may enjoy preferential treatments under relevant policy of the State Council.
-The MIIT and other relevant departments may supervise and inspect the development, products which we currently operate.
+The MIIT and other relevant departments may supervise and inspect the development, production, sale and import and export of software products in the PRC.
+We have registered all software products which we currently operate.